frh2020/kaggle/digit_recognizer/README.md

 (3) estimator v3 is a completed version for local train, eval and predict. decay learning rate and data augmentation are implemented.
 TensorBoard is also activiated too monitor progress. the prediction results in similar kaggle score. acc=0.994

+(4) run-on-google-cloud-platform version is partially done. althought this project is small enough to run on local machine, it's also a good practice to use it for gcp

+https://github.com/frh2020/kaggle/tree/master/digit_recognizer/run_on_gcp

 ## 3. next steps

-(1) run-on-google-cloud-platform version is coming. althought this project is small enough to run on local machine, it's also a good practice to use it for gcp

-https://github.com/frh2020/kaggle/tree/master/digit_recognizer/run_on_gcp
+(1) batch prediction by feeding all test images to the deployed model on cloud

+(2) replace tf.contrib.layers by tf.train adam optimizer with decay lr. rearrange plots on tensorboard.

-(2) there is a better way to implement data augmentation by using iterator.
+(3) there is a better way to implement data augmentation by using iterator.

 (3) carefully upgrade codes to tf 2.0